Fall and Overwintering Pests in the Pittsburgh Area

 Stink bugs – the brown marmorated stink bug is another odor producing pest that will attempt to come indoors once the outside temperatures become unbearable.
 If you start sealing things up now, you’ll be able to keep these smelly pests from crawling on your curtains, getting in bed with you, and perching on your indoor lighting.

-Thus, calling in the professionals is an essential component of keeping the home safe and prevent the pest infestation.
+Thus, calling in the professionals for pest control in Pittsburgh is an essential component of keeping the home safe and prevent pest infestations.